 Stephanie has a Masters Degree in Psychology and has practiced in Nova Scotia for 16 years.

-Suzanne Melanson-Ouimet (Candidate Register)
+Suzanne Melanson-Ouimet (Candidate Register)-on leave

 Registered Occupational Therapist